 Tagetes lemmonii (Mexican Marigold, Mountain Marigold)

 A bushy evergreen shrub with highly aromatic foliage that grows 4-6 feet tall and 6-8 feet wide.
 It is native to southern Arizona and northern Mexico and can be found growing in the mountain canyons at 4,000 – 8,000 foot elevations.
-As the “ii” at the end of the species name indicates, this plant was named after someone with the surname Lemmon.
-It was discovered by a husband and wife team of botanists by the name of John Gill (J.G.)
-Lemmon and Sara Plummer Lemmon.
-They traveled extensively in the west and discovered this plant in southeastern Arizona in the early 1880’s.
+It was first discovered by the husband and wife team of botanists by the name of John Gill (J.G.)
+Lemmon and Sara Plummer Lemmon, thus the “ii” at the end of the species name.
+Mr. & Mrs. Lemmon traveled extensively in the west and discovered this plant in southeastern Arizona in the early 1880’s.

-Tagetes lemmonii (pronounced tah-JEE-deez lem-mon-ee-eye) is a plant that really starts putting on a show when a lot of other perennials have finished their bloom cycle and are starting their winter dormancy.
+Tagetes lemmonii (pronounced tah-JEE-deez lem-mon-ee-eye) is a plant that starts its bloom cycle when a lot of other perennials have finished theirs and have moved into winter dormancy.
 The shorter days of fall and winter trigger this plant to come into bloom, creating a dramatic display for any landscape.
 The size of this plant makes it a good choice as a back drop in a perennial bed, or along a pathway where it can be brushed up against, releasing its lemon-tarragon scent.
 The flowers attract bees, butterflies and other beneficial pollinators, however the strongly scented foliage keeps the rabbits and deer away.

-This is a generally tough plant that, once it takes hold, requires little water or fertilizer.
-It does best if planted in full to part sun in well-drained soil.
-It is somewhat frost tender but can handle temperatures to about 18°F. If it does freeze it will typically recover when the weather warms.
-In the spring it is best to prune out any frost damage (after all danger of frost is over), and prune to shape the entire plant to encourage new growth.
-It will grow vegetatively during the summer, but be patient and you will be rewarded in the fall with its brilliant display of golden-yellow flowers.
+This is a generally tough plant that, once established, requires little water or fertilizer.
+It does best if planted in full to partial sun, in well-drained soil.
+It is somewhat frost tender but can handle temperatures as low as 18°F. If it does freeze it will typically recover when the weather warms.
+In the spring it is best to prune out any frost damage (after all danger of frost is over).
+An overall spring pruning/shaping is advised to promote new growth.
+It will grow vegetatively during the summer, but be patient and you will be rewarded in the fall and winter with its brilliant display of golden-yellow flowers.

 We are currently growing Tagetes lemmonii in one gallon containers.
-Give us a call, “Like” us on Facebook or check out our website www.clearwatercolor.com to see photos of these plants and many other we are growing.
+Give us a call, connect with us on Facebook or Instagram @clearwatercolornursery and check out our website www.clearwatercolor.com to see photos of these plants and many other we are growing.